gauravk97/bash-practice/README.md

 # bash-practice
-submitting my bash scripts here.
+hello world,

+i am a linux geek and i decided to document my learning. in this repo you will find the bash scripts and commands i use.